-To be a Christian is to walk daily with Jesus.
+To be a Christian is to walk daily with Jesus, the one who in his death took upon himself the sin and suffering of the world.
 In him we are offered the gift of friendship with God, and we come to him as we are, with all our flaws – sins we have committed ‘through negligence, through weakness, through our own deliberate fault,’ as we say at the Eucharist.

 But we do not stay that way.
 Forgiveness is just the beginning, and it leads to transformation, as God shapes our lives and characters, making us more like Christ – channels of God’s love in the world.
 In him we are promised eternal life, and it begins now.